 5. Final examinations in any format must not be due during the regular semester’s period of instruction or during the reading, review, and recitation (RRR) period, with the exception of final student assessments through performances, studio critiques, or some oral presentations that cannot be otherwise scheduled during the final exam period (see section 2.1.12 for details).

-6. The Office of the Registrar will provide departments with a Final Exam Preview, a turn-around document listing courses with classrooms scheduled for final examinations.
-The department will be asked to indicate on the form which courses that are approved by the chair for alternative final assessment methods will not require classrooms for the examination along with a brief description of the alternative final assessment method.
-After the department chair has signed the form, it should be returned to the Office of the Registrar before the end of the fifth week of classes.
+6. The Office of the Registrar will provide departments with a Final Exam Room Survey, a turn-around document that lists each department’s courses.
+The department will be asked to indicate each course’s classroom needs with regard to final exams.
+In addition, for any courses whose final exam plans differ from how the course is approved (e.g., courses approved for written final exams that will temporarily instead use an alternative method of final assessment), the department should send proof of the department chair’s approval to the Office of the Registrar via firstname.lastname@example.org.
 Upon request, the Office of the Registrar will provide the Committee on Courses of Instruction with copies of these documents.

 7. The Committee on Courses of Instruction retains the right to revoke the authority of a department chair to grant semester-by-semester approvals of alternative final exam methods if the privilege is abused.